 Have you heard the claim that the best omega-3 supplement is a vegetarian omega-3?
-The flaxseed oil vs. fish oil debate has been going on for years, but recently has come to the forefront again.
+The fish oil vs flaxseed oil debate has been going on for years, but recently has come to the forefront again.
 Some well-known natural health experts say that it’s better to get your long-chain omega-3 fatty acids (EPA and DHA) from the conversion of flax and other plant-based omega-3 oils.
 Other experts claim this is inaccurate and state that it’s best to take a direct source of EPA and DHA from fish or algae.
+In this article, we examine what is the best omega-3 supplement.

 Download this expert FREE guide, Complete Nutrition: Low-carb diet, high-protein foods, healthy meal plans, how to use a calorie counter, and more.